Towards Universal Soccer Video Understanding

 \section{Method}

-In this paper, we aim to develop a versatile visual-language foundation model, \textbf{MatchVision}, specifically tailored for analyzing diverse soccer video tasks.
-We start by outlining our problem formulation in Section~\ref{sec:problem_formulation}.
-Next, in Section~\ref{sec:architecture}, we detail the architecture of MatchVision.
-The training procedures are thoroughly discussed in Section~\ref{sec:pretraining}.
-Finally, we describe the configurations for our downstream tasks in Section~\ref{sec:downstream}, demonstrating the practical applications and effectiveness of our model.
+In this paper, we aim to develop a soccer-specific visual encoder, \textbf{MatchVision}, tailored for diverse soccer video analysis tasks.
+We start by outlining our problem formulation in Sec.~\ref{sec:problem_formulation}.
+Next, in Sec.~\ref{sec:architecture}, we detail the architecture of MatchVision.
+The training procedures are thoroughly discussed in Sec.~\ref{sec:pretraining}.
+Finally, we describe the configurations for downstream tasks in Sec.~\ref{sec:downstream}, demonstrating the practical applications and effectiveness of our model.